yingx9/tp/docs/DeveloperGuide.md

 5. **Combining Filters**
     - Test case: `find /a "F. Scott Fitzgerald" /t "The Great Gatsby"`

-      Expected: Resources that match either the title "The Great Gatsby" or the author "F. Scott Fitzgerald" are displayed.
+      Expected: Resources that match both the title "The Great Gatsby" and the author "F. Scott Fitzgerald" are displayed.

 ### Add Resource Feature